Skip to main content

 What is a nail technician?

-A nail technician specialises in delivering a range of nail care services such as manicures, pedicures, and various other nail treatments depending on the specific needs and preferences of clients.
+A nail technician is someone who will provide manicures, pedicures, and other various nail treatments depending on the needs of a client’s nail care, as well as their preferences.
 They are usually self-employed or work in salons, spas, barbershops, or nail salons.

-They skilfully groom, shape, and paint a client’s fingernails and toenails, while being responsible for the care and decoration of both.
-As such, they must possess an understanding of the biology of these body parts to ensure optimal treatment.
+They help groom, shape, and paint a client’s fingernails and toenails, whilst being responsible for the care and decorating of both.
+With this, they need to have an understanding of the biology of these two body parts, so they know how best to treat them.

-Nail technicians will also apply and design acrylic and gel false nails, groom a client’s cuticles, eliminate calluses and dead skin, remove shellac nail polish, provide arm and leg massages, and much more.
+Nail technicians will also apply and design acrylic and gel false nails, groom a client’s cuticles, remove calluses and dead skin, remove shellac nail polish, provide arm and leg massage, and much more, which you can find out about in the next section.

 What are the responsibilities of a nail technician?

-• Checking clients’ hands for any skin or nail issues.
+• Checking their client’s hands for skin and nail problems.

-• Consulting with clients to understand their preferences and advise on the most suitable treatment.
+• Discussing what the client wants and advising on the most suitable treatment.

-• Performing manicures and pedicures, focusing on shaping nails, softening skin and enhancing the appearance of the hands and feet.
+• Provide manicures and pedicures, cosmetic treatments which are done to shape the finger and toenails, soften the skin and improve the appearance of the hands and feet.

-• Preparing nails by removing old extensions or polish.
+• Preparing the client’s nails by removing old extensions or polish.

 • Cleaning and softening the cuticles.